timhadler/plc-automation-portfolio-project/docs/project management/timeline.md

-This timeline documents key events, decisions, and milestones during the development of the PLC Automation Project
+This timeline documents key events, decisions, and design changes during the development of the PLC Automation Project